Rear-End Bicycle Accidents Are a Major Traffic Safety Issue

 - Don’t pass on the right.

 - Signal your turns.
-If you make it clear what you are doing and which direction you are planning on heading, you are less likely to be hit.
+An accident is less likley if you make it clear what you are doing and which direction you are planning on heading.

 - Don’t listen to music or use a cell phone while riding.
 They will only distract you.

 - Ride as if you are invisible.
-It might seem unfair to place so much of the burden of staying safe on the bicyclist, but face it, in any collision between a car and a bike, the car wins.
-Accept that cars can’t see you and ride accordingly – that means never assume a driver sees what you are doing and will take appropriate precautions.
+It might seem unfair to place so much of the burden of staying safe on the bicyclist.
+But let’s face it, in any collision between a car and a bike, the car wins.
+Accept that cars can’t see you and ride accordingly.
+That means never assume a driver sees what you are doing and will take appropriate precautions.

-If you have been involved in a rear-end bicycle accident in the Chicago area, you should consult an attorney to determine what your rights are under the circumstances of your accident.
+If you are the victim of a rear-end bicycle accident in the Chicago area, you should consult an attorney.
+This will help you discover what your rights are under the circumstances of your accident.

-The attorneys of Abels & Annes can assist you in protecting your rights when you are involved in such an accident.
+The attorneys of Abels & Annes can protect your rights if you have bike accident injuries.
 Call us today at (312) 924-7575 or contact us through our website.